hawkwynd/shoutcast-streamer/README.md

 ## Addition information

+You will need to edit `include/config.inc.php` file to configure your settings:

 ```define('SHOUTCAST_HOST', 'http://##.###.###.####:8000');             // url:port to your shoutcast server
    define('SHOUTCAST_ADMIN_PASS', 'password_here');                     // admin password for accessing admin.cgi
    define('SCROBBLER_API', 'lastFMApIKeyHere');                         // API key from lastfm to query data